TEDxAuckland/tedx-auckland-site/src/_drafts/what-does-too-touristy-mean.md

   - our-news
 ---

+&nbsp;

-‘Tourist’ seems to be a dirty word.&nbsp;
+‘Tourist’ seems to be a dirty word.

 I’ve travelled before, but it was only on my most recent adventure that I came face to face with what it means for something to be ‘too touristy’.

 ![](/uploads/4cdfe443-d722-4ec7-a4f8-0ff95ef55342.jpeg)

+&nbsp;

 My first experience of travelling in Southeast Asia happened recently when I visited Vietnam and Laos.
-Like most people, I had an unforgettable experience embracing the new sights and smells, people and culture. (read\_more)
+Like most people, I had an unforgettable experience embracing the new sights and smells, people and culture.

 With only a limited amount of time in each country, I decided to visit some of the most popular places.
-To me, this felt like the easiest way to get introduced to the country quickly.
+To me, this felt like the easiest and safest way to get introduced to the country quickly.

 But I noticed something interesting.
 In hostels, other travellers would talk about rejecting these places.
 And while I’ve made the same judgements in the past, I was curious to understand where this negativity comes from.

-So after spending some time thinking about it after I got back, I wanted to share my thoughts on what I think are the 3 key reasons that have lead to this negativity.
+So after spending some time thinking about it after I got back, I wanted to share my thoughts on what I think are 3 key reasons that have lead to this negativity.

 #### Reason #1: Lack of authentic culture

 Some people believe that visiting touristic areas leads to inauthentic cultural experiences.

+&nbsp;

 I think it’s important to question why these touristic hotspots have become popular in the first place.
 In a lot of cases, it’s precisely because they are seen as cultural landmarks - teaching us about the history of a place, and how it has shaped its culture.

 ![](/uploads/img-20181230-101002-1.jpg)

 In Vietnam and Laos, I visited incredible museums and temples.
 People are shaped by their history, so to learn about it is to begin to understand the country as it is today.
-However, this inevitably results in these places attracting tourists, who then bring with them their own cultural artefacts, noticeably to the detriment of the landmark in questions.
+However, this inevitably results in these places attracting tourists, who then bring with them their own culture, some of which is a detriment to the landmark in questions.
 For example,&nbsp;[Ho Chi Minh City](https://www.lonelyplanet.com/vietnam/ho-chi-minh-city) and [Hanoi](https://www.lonelyplanet.com/vietnam/hanoi) are two of Vietnam’s most popular cities, so naturally, Western fast-food franchises were splattered around the city to cater to tourists’ established tastes (I can get a Whopper Jr anywhere).&nbsp;

 But unless an area is to be completely shut off from tourists altogether (along with the huge economic benefits they bring) it seems inevitable that this will happen.
 In [Bhutan](https://www.lonelyplanet.com/bhutan){: target="_blank"}, the government has been wary of the growth and development of tourism.
 In fact, the country has [only welcomed tourists since the 60's](https://www.bhutan.travel/page/getting-into-bhutan), and you must now pay an entry fee (of up to $250 USD a day).
 This decision has proved controversial as commentators have become increasingly concerned about how this has, and continues to impact the authenticity of their culture.&nbsp;